 Dr Konstantin Pavlov

-Associate Professor, Physics and Electronics Convenor - School of Science & Technology
+Associate Professor, Physics and Electronics Convenor - School of Science and Technology

 Phone: +61 2 6773 2061

 Associate Professor Pavlov has made significant contributions to the development of novel X-ray imaging techniques using laboratory and synchrotron radiation sources.
 This experimental research programme has been complemented by theoretical and computational studies of image reconstruction for both diffraction and phase contrast tomography, for which Associate Professor Pavlov has established an international reputation.

 In particular, Associate Professor Pavlov has developed a new fundamental physical description of signal formation in X-ray diffraction tomography (XDT).
 This theoretical work has led to new image reconstruction algorithms and provided the basis for a new tomographic imaging modality based on X-ray diffraction and refraction.
 Appropriate pioneering experiments on XDT were successfully carried out at the Photon Factory in Japan.

 More recently Associate Professor Pavlov has developed, in collaboration with his colleagues from Monash University and CSIRO, several new approaches to phase-contrast X-ray imaging/tomography.
 Highlights include novel hybrid techniques, which allow phase-retrieval for an attenuating object and combines advantages of analyser-based and propagation-based techniques, limited data phase-contrast tomography and the new variant of Fourier holography, which gives, for the first time, a non-iterative deterministic realisation of direct and unambiguous coherent diffractive imaging.